ledwmp/expression_atlas_db/README.md

 A database system for managing and analyzing RNA sequencing expression data with integrated differential expression results.

 ## Overview
 The Expression Atlas Database provides a centralized system for storing and accessing RNA-seq expression data and differential expression analysis results.
-It integrates with veliadb for gene/transcript annotations and automatically fetches metadata from ENA (European Nucleotide Archive) and SRA (Sequence Read Archive).
+It integrates with orfdb for gene/transcript annotations and automatically fetches metadata from ENA (European Nucleotide Archive) and SRA (Sequence Read Archive).

 ## Requirements
 - AWS S3 access
 - AWS Redshift access for large tables
 - Postgres or sqlite databse for metadata tables
 - Python environment with alembic
-- Access to veliadb
+- Access to orfdb

 ## Database Structure
 The database consists of several key tables: